If you are running into setup issues with your LIFX bulb, there are some things you can try to resolve these issues.

 - LIFX Bulb: Power off the lamp, or light switch the bulb is connected to, and power back on.
 Another step which can be helpful when having issues, is to Hardware Reset the LIFX bulb.

 Turn off cellular data on your iOS or Android device during setup.
 This will make sure the device is connecting to the bulb Wi-Fi during setup.

 The latest OS versions for many devices have warnings about network security.
 They also try to keep internet access for each connection.
 LIFX bulbs do not have an internet connection until connected to your Home Wi-Fi.
 This can cause issues during setup, with these newer operating system versions.

 Same network name (SSID) and password for 2.4Ghz and 5Ghz networks

-Many routers provide auto-channel features.
+Most routers are set to auto-channel be default.
 This means, when setup, or power cycled, it will scan the area and pick a network channel to operate on.

 Firewalls and Port blocking

 Firewalls, and port blocking can prevent cloud connection for LIFX.